kmhofmann/selene/docs/dependencies.md

 On sufficiently recent Debian-like systems (e.g. Ubuntu), one can install the necessary dependencies using `apt` as
 follows:

-    # Dependencies for building the library
+    # Dependencies for building the complete library
     apt install libjpeg-turbo8-dev libpng-dev

-    # Dependencies for building tests & examples
+    # Dependencies for building all tests, examples, and benchmarks
+    apt install libopencv-dev
-    apt install libopencv-dev libboost-filesystem-dev
+    apt install libboost-filesystem-dev  # ONLY if standard library filesystem support is missing

     # Note: There is no pre-built google-benchmark package in e.g. Ubuntu.
     #       Install from source instead, or use vcpkg.